-Unlocking gates to allow access - Head teacher
+Unlocking gates to allow access - Head teacher (keys in top office drawer)

 Dinner registers, signing out book, pupil contacts, staff contacts and Visitor's Book - SBM to take outside

 All staff have copies of the evacuation plans.
 These are also kept in the staffroom and electronically on 'staffshare'.